patreeceeo/patreeceeo.github.io/src/content/portfolio/welcome.md

 - Games & Experiences
 - Software & Websites

-I'm interested how imagination can be put in the service of universal human flourishing and elimination of want and fear.
+I'm interested how imagination can be put in the service of universal human flourishing and the elimination of want and fear.